Never Punish a Child for Bad Behavior Outside Their Control

 Do your best to love your child unconditionally.
 Treat him as if he were already the person you would like him to be.
 That will help him become that person.

-2. Don’t believe all the “bad news” about your child.
+2. Don’t believe all the “bad news” about your child’s ADHD.

-It’s no fun to hear school employees describe your child as “slow” or unmotivated.
-But don’t let negative remarks deter you from doing everything in your power to advocate for his educational needs.
+It’s no fun to hear school employees describe your child as “slow” or unmotivated; it’s not productive to hear only about the bad behavior.
+But don’t let negative remarks deter you from doing everything in your power to advocate for their educational needs.
 After all, kids with ADHD can succeed if they get the help they need.

 “While it’s true that your child’s mind works differently, he certainly has the ability to learn and succeed just like any other kid,” says George DuPaul, Ph.D., professor of school psychology at Lehigh University in Bethlehem, Pennsylvania.
-“Look at it this way—if your child was diabetic or had asthma, would you, for one single minute, hesitate to advocate for his benefit?”
-Just as a diabetic needs insulin and an asthmatic child needs help breathing, a child with ADHD needs his learning environment regulated.
+“Look at it this way — if your child was diabetic or had asthma, would you, for one single minute, hesitate to advocate for his benefit?”
+Just as a diabetic needs insulin and an asthmatic child needs help breathing, a child with ADHD needs their learning environment regulated.

 Sue Greco of Warwick, Rhode Island, is adamant about being her 11-year-old’s strongest advocate.
 “My son has a great brain,” she says.
 “He’s a leader, with great ideas, but he’s been labeled ‘unable to succeed’ at the local public school.
 Because I know he’s capable of more, I’ve enrolled him in a Catholic school, hoping the higher academic expectations and greater structure will challenge him in a positive way.”

-There’s no doubt that, for many children with ADHD, the right medication makes a huge difference in behavior.
+There’s no doubt that, for many children, the right ADHD medication makes a huge difference in improving bad behavior.
 But by no means is medication the only thing that makes a difference, and talking about it as if it were will leave the child feeling that good behavior has little to do with her own efforts.
 When you catch your child doing something you’ve repeatedly asked her not to do, fight the urge to ask, “Did you forget to take your medication this morning?”
-And don’t ever threaten to increase her dosage because she did something inappropriate.
+And don’t ever threaten to increase your child’s dosage because they did something inappropriate.

 “Statements like these give your child the impression that her behavior is controlled solely by external factors,” says Dr. Brown-Gratchev.
 “It’s a parent’s responsibility to send the clear message that, while medication will improve the skills she already possesses, it won’t magically fix all of her troubles.”